NREL/BioReactorDesign/README.md

 #### How to change the dimensions or mesh refinement

 All dimensions and mesh are controlled by the input file `input.json`.
+The input file can also be in `.yaml` format.
+The parser will decide the file format based on its extension.
+See `brd/meshing/block_cyl_mesh_templates/baseColumn/` for an example of `.yaml`

 #### How to change the arrangement of concentric cylinders